Frequently Asked Questions With Answers About Central Government Health Scheme (CGHS)

 Get help from an experienced legal adviser.
 Schedule your consultation at a time that works for you and it's absolutely FREE.

 (FAQs on CGHS are intended to provide general information and guidance needed for the CGHS beneficiaries to avail CGHS facilities The contents must be read in conjunction with OMs/Office orders as issued from time to time.
 The contents are not intended to be applicable to specific /exceptional cases and no such claims may be made under it.
-Whenever any difference in interpretation of meaning and/or content of the facts stated here vis-à-vis the original OM/office order arises, the latter will be treated as final and binding).
+Whenever any difference in interpretation of the meaning and/or content of the facts stated here vis-à-vis the original OM/office order arises, the latter will be treated as final and binding).

-1) Who are entitled for CGHS facilities?
+1) Who is entitled to CGHS facilities?

 All Central Govt. employees and their dependant family members residing in CGHS covered areas.

 Central Govt Pensioners and their eligible family members getting a pension from Central Civil Estimates